-The Office of Youth Programs (OYP) will NOT approve any payroll resolutions without timesheets confirming what time is owed.
+The Office of Youth Programs will NOT approve any payroll resolutions without timesheets confirming what time is owed.
 ALL timesheets must have both the supervisor's and participant's signatures to be processed.

-All timesheets must be scanned and emailed bi-weekly.
-Time sheets should be emailed to: SYEPTime@dc.gov Subject: Worksite - Week Ending xx-xx-2021
+ALL timesheets must be scanned and emailed bi-weekly.
+Time sheets should be sent to: Email: mbsyeptime@dc.gov

+Subject: WORKSITE - WEEK ENDING xx-xx-2023